Slovenia's Adriatic Coast, Town by Town

 Return

 Your guide drives you back to your hotel or agreed drop-off point.
-Total duration: approximately 5 to 8 hours depending on your departure location.
+Total duration: approximately 8 to 9 hours from Ljubljana or the coast; 10 to 12 hours if departing from Bled or more distant thermal resorts, with the route optimized along the way.

-7 Things That Make Postojna Cave & Predjama Castle Unforgettable
+8 Things That Make Piran, Portorož & Koper Unforgettable

 Included in This Day Trip